score-json/nlohmann_json/docs/mkdocs/docs/community/quality_assurance.md

 !!! success "Requirement: Correctness"

-    The library is checked for memory correctness and absence of undefined behavior.
+    The library is checked for memory correctness and absence of undefined behaviour.

-- [x] The test suite is executed with enabled [runtime assertions](https://json.nlohmann.me/features/assertions/) to check invariants and preconditions of functions to detect undefined behavior.
+- [x] The test suite is executed with enabled [runtime assertions](https://json.nlohmann.me/features/assertions/) to check invariants and preconditions of functions to detect undefined behaviour.
 - [x] The test suite is executed with [Valgrind](https://valgrind.org) (Memcheck) to detect memory leaks.
-- [x] The test suite is executed with [Sanitizers](https://github.com/google/sanitizers) (address sanitizer, undefined behavior sanitizer, integer overflow detection, nullability violations).
+- [x] The test suite is executed with [Sanitizers](https://github.com/google/sanitizers) (address sanitizer, undefined behaviour sanitizer, integer overflow detection, nullability violations).

 ## Style check